menchelab/ExampleExtension/README.md

 <br>

-something seems to be wrong with your extension and it will not be loaded by the flask server. you can check [here](#troubleshooting) for possible solutions.
+something seems to be wrong with your extension and it will not be loaded by the flask server.
+You can check [here](#troubleshooting) for possible solutions.

 ## Deployment